+marked ‘mandatory’ in the ‘SAPC DLMS COSEM support’ column; or

+marked ‘optional’ in the ‘SAPC DLMS COSEM support’ column and are required for Use Cases that the SAPC does support.

 Any other methods and attributes of any class shall be made inaccessible by listing them in the object_list attribute such that there is no access.

 The Public AA shall only expose: